 J.H.S.
 104 Simon Baruch

-MS 104 is a large neighborhood middle school with strong academics and lots of sports, drama, and artincluding ceramics.
-It's open to everyone who lives in the zone (the East Side from 14th Street to 59th Street, as well as Tribeca and Battery Park City downtown), and serves a wide range of students, from those in honors classes to those receiving special education services.
+MS 104 is a lively neighborhood middle school with strong academics and lots of sports, drama, and art—including ceramics.
+Open to everyone who lives in the zone, the school serves a wide range of students, including high-achievers, new immigrants just learning English and children with significant disabilities.

-Special education: The school has self-contained special education classes, as well as two collaborative team teaching (CTT) classes on each grade.
-CTT classes mix special needs and general education students and have two teachers, one of whom is certified in special education.
+Special education: The school has self-contained special education classes, as well as team teaching classes that mix special needs and general education students and have two teachers, one of whom is certified in special education.

 Admissions: The school offers tours for prospective students and parents in the fall.Students who live in the zone are guaranteed a seat.
 Students who live outside the zone, but within District 2, may apply through the school choice process.
 (Clara Hemphill, March 2019)Read more